sic128/UKBiobank_Related_Pairs_Case_Selection/README.md

 ### Inputs

 ##### `--pheno`
-##### Required
+   - Required
+   - Phenotype file
-Phenotype file (Three column "FID IID Phenotype" ): Should only contain 3 class of values in the second column: Case Indicator, Control Indicator, and NA.
-Case-Control Indicator Coding can be user specified, but missing must be set to "NA".
+   - Three column "FID IID Phenotype"
+   - Should only contain 3 class of values in the second column: Case Indicator, Control Indicator, and NA.
+   - Case-Control Indicator Coding can be user specified, but missing must be set to "NA".

         # Example Phenotype File: